BioData-Club/ghpages-rtd/docs/tips-tricks.md

 - Jekyll Themes: [http://jekyllthemes.org](http://jekyllthemes.org)

 Markdown is not only useful for GitHub Pages.
 One markdown document can be translated into PDFs, HTML Slides, Word Documents, and a bunch of other formats.
 We talk about some of the uses here: [http://laderast.github.io/magic-of-markdown](http://laderast.github.io/magic-of-markdown)

+## Extra Topics

+Read on in the **Extra Topics** drop-down section on the left for commonly requested instructions of how to make more changes to this website template.